d-yuri/nodebb-plugin-hide-category/README.md

-# Post notifier by email AWS Plugin for NodeBB

-Plugin to send email topic for topic creator if users add new post.

-Letter send with ASW service only
+# Make Category available only by link

 ## Installation

-    npm install nodebb-plugin-post-notifier
+    npm install nodebb-plugin-hide-category